I’m not sure why I have a thing for old chairs. I think it might go back to my childhood and the story of Goldilocks and the 3 bears.

 Use scissors to cut some straight pieces of tape to fit the corners so you don’t have to trim them.

-I used the lid of my spray painting can to hold the picture up, put it on my flyer covered lazy suzan, and painted away.
+I used the lid of my spray painting can to hold the picture up.

 It was a rather humid day so drying time was taking much longer.
 I just left them out in my portable garage until the next day.